erdemoden/ChatSpringWithShell/README.md

 # ChatSpringWithShell

-Chatting with spring shell also it has nudge(dürtme) feature which was a feature in msn back then
+It's possible to chat with Spring Shell, and it also includes the nudge(dürtme) feature like in MSN

+you can download the jar from chat-shell and use